Prof. Lauren Emberson

 My research investigates language processing, prediction, and learning.
 Given the incredible complexity of language, how do we finish each other’s… sandwiches?
 (And what happens when our predictions are wrong?)

 Sori received her B.S. in Psychology in University of Minnesota.
 Sori is excited to use fNIRS to investigate the mechanisms through which babies use their experiences to engage in top-down processing on visual perception.
 She is most interested in exploring functional connectivity in the infant brain to understand the inception and early development of complex functional networks.
+Personal Website

 Senior Thesis Students